 4. Move Beyond a Communications Plan

-ERP implementations and business transformation initiatives fundamentally change an organization’s key processes and operations.
-As such, companies should develop a full change management plan that views change from different perspectives such as culture, structure, workflows, processes and digital awareness.
+ERP implementations and business transformations fundamentally change an organization’s key processes and operations.
+As such, companies should develop a full organizational change management plan that views change from different perspectives such as culture, structure, workflows, processes and digital awareness.

-We had a client whose executives initially said, “We don’t meet change management.
+We had a client whose executives initially said, “We don’t need change management.
 Please don’t mention change management activities.”
-Four years later, they’re behind in their implementation, so they decide to focus on change management.
+Four years later, they were behind in their implementation, so they decided to focus on change management.

 ERP Implementation Tips

-Many companies think they need all this advanced functionality in order to receive benefits.
+Many companies think they need all this advanced functionality in order to achieve business benefits.
 However, in our experience, as companies are implementing basic out-of-the-box functionality in phase one, they are receiving all sorts of benefits.
-Because of the new technology, users are figuring out how to leverage information and data differently.

 An example of basic functionality that delivers benefits is workflow automation.
 The ability to automate processes, such as a purchase order approval, makes your organization more efficient.